-The Epilepsy Foundation Eastern Pennsylvania offers a variety of programs and services to help you seize control of your epilepsy.
-All of our services are designed to help you learn how to cope with the negative consequences sometimes associated with epilepsy or a seizure disorder and are free of charge.
+The Epilepsy Foundation Eastern Pennsylvania offers a variety of free programs and services to help you.
+All of our services are designed to help you cope with the impact of epilepsy on your life.

-Don’t lose another moment to epilepsy.
-Check out the programs below to find out how the Epilepsy Foundation Eastern Pennsylvania can help you to achieve the goal of uncompromised living.
+Check out the programs below to find out how the Epilepsy Foundation Eastern Pennsylvania can help you take control of your life, and your epilepsy.
 Learn more about the EFEPA’s programs by watching our Faces of Epilepsy video and stay up to date on events in your area with the calendar below.

 Depending upon your individual needs and circumstances, coping with epilepsy in your everyday life can sometimes mean that you need information, support and help from a variety of local service organizations.
 Knowing where to find and how to access these local services can vary greatly depending upon where you live and the specific help you need.

 Individuals and families can get help finding out about issues such as health insurance, medications, physicians, social security, driving laws, housing, education and employment by contacting the EFEPA staff.
 Directions and advice can be provided to you and your family about services available in your area.
 Contact information including telephone numbers, eligibility requirements and web site addresses can be provided to you via our Information and Referral service.

 If you need information or a referral or need to talk to someone about the issues that arise in your life while coping with your seizure disorder, contact the EFEPA office in your area.

 Click here for a list of our offices.
 Professional staff is available by telephone or email to answer questions and send appropriate information.
 Spanish material and translations are available.